mjm2312/product-overview/README.md

-# fec
+# product-overview

-This project is the front end of a fake eCommerce website, which uses our Greenfield API to populate the webpage.

-Tech stack: HTML, Javascript, React, CSS
+This project contains the build for a product-overview portion of a retail clothing site.
+To run the product locally, run npm install, run npm run build-prod, and npm start.
+Tech stack: HTML, Javascript, React, CSS.
+More details soon.